sahurtado88/learn/interview qs/docker.md

 These policies can be used as: docker run -dit — restart [restart-policy-value] [container_name]

-4. Can you tell the differences between a docker Image and Layer?
+# docker Image vs  Layer

 Image: This is built up from a series of read-only layers of instructions.
 An image corresponds to the docker container and is used for speedy operation due to the caching mechanism of each step.